Module 2 Quick Field Guide

 The Two Output Pipelines

 Every XGRIDS project produces one output type or both.
-This decision must be made before the scan.
 The two pipelines cannot be converted between each other after processing.

 Point Cloud